 - A belief that you are getting older and that you want to look and feel younger, so you go about making changes that help you feel young and more attractive

-- A desire to spend money on something you would never want to do otherwise like a new sports car, a motorcycle, or a home theater
+- A desire to spend money on something you would never want to do otherwise, like a new sports car, a motorcycle, or a home theater

 - A new problem with substance abuse

-- A classic case of depression including despair, sleeplessness, hopelessness or a major change in eating habits
+- A classic case of depression, including despair, sleeplessness, hopelessness, or a major change in eating habits

 - A preoccupation with your youth, a former partner, or simply the things you missed in your past

 Evaluate your approach to diet and fitness.
-Like with many issues in life, our nutrition and exercise can make a difference in the symptoms of midlife crisis.
-As people age, we tend to become a bit more sedentary, and as metabolism slows, we can begin to feel our youthful vigor slipping away.
+Like with many issues in life, our nutrition and exercise can make a difference with the symptoms of midlife crisis.
+As we age, we tend to become a bit more sedentary, and as metabolism slows, we can begin to feel our youthful vigor slipping away.
 A healthy and balanced diet and a regular exercise regimen can help alleviate many of the symptoms of midlife crisis.